Hair Loss Diagnosis

 If a hair shaft abnormality or infection is suspected, the hair shafts removed from the scalp by hair pull are examined under a microscope.
 Hair shaft abnormalities and fungal, bacterial or viral infection can be responsible for hair loss associated with hair breakage, hair shedding and hair that is unruly.

-Hair analysis is a laboratory test performed if a hair shaft abnormality needs to be assessed for (1) altered hair-protein profile due to an inherited abnormality, or (2) drug ingestion or heavy metal contamination.
+Hair loss analysis is a laboratory test performed if a hair shaft abnormality needs to be assessed for (1) altered hair-protein profile due to an inherited abnormality, or (2) drug ingestion or heavy metal contamination.
 Hair analysis is ordered by a hair specialist physician only to determine the cause and mechanism of a hair shaft abnormality.
 The test has no value for the diagnosis of systemic disease or nutritional status, contrary to claims by non-physician "hair analysis specialists".

 Fortunately, most persons seeking hair restoration in the U.S. are among the 80 million men and women who have male and female pattern hair loss, a condition simple to diagnose and easy to treat.
 Extensive diagnostic work-ups for these easily recognized conditions are usually not necessary.
 There are other causes of hair loss, however, and it is essential that the cause of hair loss be evaluated before hair restoration is undertaken.
 Contact one of our ISHRS physicians by using our Hair Restoration Doctor Search.